 For example let's look at Men's Health magazine.
 If you look at the current cover you can get an idea for headlines, such as (click the image to enlarge):

-It's important to pay attention to these headlines because publishers are counting on these headlines to sell the magazine.
-If I'm not a subscriber yet and I just happen to be looking at magazines and thinking which one I'm going to buy, these headlines are ultimately what's going to make me buy a particular magazine.
+Pay attention to these headlines because publishers are counting on these headlines to sell the magazine.
+If I'm not a subscriber yet and I just happen to be looking at magazines and thinking which one I'm going to buy, these headlines are ultimately what's going to make me buy a particular issue of the magazine.

 And so, editors, publishers, and writers work hard on these headlines because their income depends on it!

-You can take a headline and massage or tweak it to make it your own, to make it relevant or aligned with your particular topic.
+You can take a headline and massage or tweak it to make it your own, to make it relevant or to align it with your particular topic.

 What if I can't find a magazine in my industry?